 When was the last time you’ve cleaned your makeup brushes?

-Here's a step by step guide how to wash and dry your makeup brushes like a pro!
+Here's a step by step guide how to wash and dry your makeup brushes the right way!

--Dampen ONLY the bristles with the lukewarm water.
+1. Dampen ONLY the brushes bristles with the lukewarm water.

-Squeeze the water access.
 Try to keep the handle tilted to prevent water getting into the glue and the wood (handle).
-This will help to prevent glue from loosening up.
+This will help to prevent glue from loosening up and breaking the bond between the handle and the bristles.

 Don’t soak the brushes in water - this will loosen up the glue that holds the bristles in place.
 This will also cause the paint to dry & crack.